CxELabs/M365HOL/instructions.md

 In this lab you will perform the configuration of a **Log collector**.

->:memo: After completing this portion of the lab and validating that your logs have been successfully uploaded and processed by MCAS, you will not immediately see a loaded Discovery Dashboard.
+> [!NOTE] After completing this portion of the lab and validating that your logs have been successfully uploaded and processed by MCAS, you will not immediately see a loaded Discovery Dashboard.
 Due to Cloud Discovery logs being  parsed **twice a day**.

  **The Docker engine has been pre-installed on LinuxVM in your lab environment, **Client01*** in this case.**